arikaufman/algorithmicTrading/README.md

 Clearly, the results have improved greatly, still without any specific parameter tuning to the z-score bounds.
 I would like to explore this topic even deeper in the future, and will talk through some other extensions I would like to continue making to this project.

 ### Further Thoughts
+Some extensions I would like to make (and may continue to edit privately):
+* A software to hunt for more cointegrated pairs, specifically in commodoties
+* Develop a methodology to deduce the best trade across multiple conflicting indicators in a set of cointegrated pairs
+* More robust position sizing based off of moving averages of not only the stock itself, but how far off the industry average that stock is
+* Actual implementation using interactive broker account, beginning with a paper account, and then a small investment portfolio

+If you've made it this far, I'd love to tell you how far I've come on these additional problems!
+Reach out.